mothur/mothur.github.io/_wiki/set.seed.md

 ### Options

-Mothur also allows you to set the random seed on any command.
+mothur also allows you to set the random seed on any command.
 This will change the seed globally.
 For example:

     mothur > rarefaction.single(shared=98_lt_phylip_amazon.fn.shared, seed=98765)